sqjin/CellChat/README.md

 ```
 devtools::install_github("sqjin/CellChat")
 ```
+CellChat can be installed on a normal computer within few mins.

 ### Installation of other dependencies
 - Install [NMF](https://github.com/sqjin/NMF) using `devtools::install_github("sqjin/NMF")`.
 Please check [here](https://github.com/sqjin/CellChat/issues/16) for other solutions if you encounter any issue.